davidgasquez/awesome-duckdb/README.md

 ## Tools Powered by DuckDB

 - [Rill Developer](https://github.com/rilldata/rill-developer) - Tool for effortlessly transforming data sets into powerful, opinionated dashboards using SQL.
+- [Ibis Project](ibis-project.or) - The flexibility of Python analytics with the scale and performance of modern SQL.
-- [MotherDuck Blog](https://motherduck.com/) - Supercharge DuckDB experience with the cloud.
+- [MotherDuck](https://motherduck.com/) - Supercharge DuckDB experience with the cloud.
 - [Boiling Data](https://boilingdata.com/) - Serverless data analytics overlay on top of S3 Data Lakes.

 ## Integrations